rnpythonblog/rnpython/content/post/2021-06-15-high-taxi-tips-at-5-am/index.en.markdown

 Perhaps the trips between 5 am and 6 am are longer trips; or perhaps these are trips to a different type of location.
 Airport trips are typically longer and they are a different type of destination.
-Let’s split the data between Airport trips and non-Aiport trips and plot it by the hour.
+Let’s split the data between Airport trips and non-Aiport trips and plot the average tip amount by the hour.

 <img src="{{< blogdown/postref >}}index.en_files/figure-html/unnamed-chunk-8-1.png" width="960" />